Yul Kwon: Other media appearances

 Shortly after winning Survivor, Kwon appeared on several talk shows, including Live with Regis & Kelly.
 He received positive media coverage for his strategic and honest gameplay, as well as for breaking stereotypes about Asian American men in the media.

 In 2015, in the official issue of CBS Watch commemorating the 15th anniversary of Survivor, Kwon was voted by viewers as the 9th greatest contestant in Survivor history.
 At the time, he was one of only two one-time contestants to appear in the top 10, the other being Tony Vlachos of Survivor: Cagayan (who has since played again on Survivor: Game Changers and Survivor: Winners at War alongside Kwon).
 In a 2015 interview shortly before the premiere of the 30th season, host Jeff Probst declared Kwon to be one of his top 10 favorite Survivor winners ever, and one of his top 6 favorite male winners.

 Kwon made several notable lists in 2006/2007, including People Magazine's Sexiest Men Alive, People Magazine's Hottest Bachelors, and Extra TV's Most Eligible Bachelors.
 He was profiled in VIBE Magazine's "Juice" issue as part of the New Power Generation, consisting of people who will shape the future.
 An online poll by Entertainment Weekly also found Kwon to be the favorite Survivor winner among its readers.
 In 2017, the magazine also had fans rank the 34 winners of Survivor and Kwon was ranked 9th.

 In 2007, Kwon worked as a special correspondent for CNN on a series exploring issues affecting the Asian American community.
 The series, Uncovering America, aired on CNN's American Morning.
 The topics Kwon examined included the portrayal of Asian Americans in the media, the glass ceiling in the corporate workplace, and affirmative action.
 He was also interviewed regarding these issues on Anderson Cooper 360.
 In July 2022, Kwon competed on the USA Network's reality competition series, Snake in the Grass.

 Personal life

 Kwon proposed to his girlfriend, Sophie Tan, in April 2008.
 The couple had been set up by one of Kwon's Survivor tribemates, Brad Virata.
-The couple were married in 2009 at Clos La Chance winery in San Martin, California.
+The couple was married in 2009 at Clos La Chance winery in San Martin, California.
 The ceremony was televised and aired on the TV Guide Channel.
 Kwon and his wife have two children.